yyjhao/hugo-yyjhao/content/posts/roll-your-own-css-in-js-2.md

 To some extend this can be an issue with our previous static-only library as well, but having dynamic styles makes the issue more pronounced.
-In our example, even though `border` stays the same, each new class will contain this same property.
+In our example, even though `border` stays the same, each new class will repeat this property.
 We can split out the static styles into its own `staticStyle` call, but that's a bit awkward.

 One solution here is to use the atomic css pattern, detailed below.